neutralica/hson-unsafe/src/docs/9-svg-handling-progress.docs.md

 • Revised error handling around findAll
-– clarified the semantics of returning an empty selection – improved type guarantees on operations like at() and count() Net outcome
+– clarified the semantics of returning an empty selection – improved type guarantees on operations like at() and count()

+ outcome
-You now have a fully working SVG pipeline inside HSON’s LiveTree system:
+I now have a fully working SVG pipeline inside HSON’s LiveTree system:
 SVG → DOM → HSON → LiveTree → DOM round-trip works
 SVG markup parses without HTML interference
 LiveTrees can represent, manipulate, and re-insert SVG into the document exactly as they do HTML